-The certificate is provided over one academic year and will be taught in five modules, which will be delivered using a combination of face-to-face and online teaching methods.
+The certificate course is provided over one academic year and is taught in distinct modules, which are delivered using a combination of face-to-face and online teaching methods.
 The modules are taught by experienced professionals from both Mary Immaculate College and Middletown Centre for Autism.
-The Certificate will explore the following overlapping areas from experiential, educational, supportive and behavioural perspectives.
+The course explores the following overlapping areas from experiential, educational, supportive and behavioural perspectives.

-Autism: Will provide the foundations for understanding autism and its impact.
+Autism: This provides the foundations for understanding autism and its impact.
 It details and describes the core characteristics of autism, how they impact on the individual and their experience of the physical and interpersonal world.

-Visual Learning Styles: Will build skills in the understanding of the visual learning styles of individuals with autism as well as developing a set of core competencies in integrating visual supports and strategies across all environments.
+Visual Learning Styles: This builds skills in the understanding of the visual learning styles of individuals with autism as well as developing a set of core competencies in integrating visual supports and strategies across all environments.

-Behaviour: Will introduce the functions of behaviour for the individual with autism through contextual analysis.
+Behaviour: This introduces the functions of behaviour for the individual with autism through contextual analysis.

-Sensory: Will introduce theory and practice related to understanding and managing sensory differences.
+Sensory: This introduces theory and practice related to understanding and managing sensory differences.

-Anxiety Management: Will develop participants’ understanding of the presentation and experience of anxiety in autism; and on supportive strategies to reduce the individual’s experience of anxiety across environments.
+Anxiety Management: This develops participants’ understanding of the presentation and experience of anxiety in autism; and presents a range of supportive strategies to reduce the individual’s experience of anxiety across environments.

-Promotion of an Autism Competent Environment: Will provide a framework for the implementation and assessment of the provision of autism competent environments.
-This requires the assessment, integration and ongoing appraisal of a range of behavioural, sensory, anxiety and visual supports.
+Promotion of an Autism Competent Environment: This provides a framework for the implementation and assessment of the provision of autism competent environments.
+It requires the assessment, integration and ongoing appraisal of a range of behavioural, sensory, anxiety and visual supports.